We Understand Your Challenges

 Utilizing automated tools to deliver up-to-the-minute patient activity and satisfactory tracking, ABI Wellness’s focus is on interdisciplinary health through quality of life tracking, which allows facilitators to monitor changes in patients’ daily lives throughout treatment.

 ABI Wellness delivers evidence-based interventions through a state-of-the-art tablet platform.
 The software is easy to use and all cognitive exercises are completed in combination with professional support.
-We offer half-day, part-time, symbol relations cognitive enhancement programs, as well as program facilitator training, certification, counselling and speaking engagements.
+We offer half-day, part-time, Cognitive Enhancement Program, as well as program facilitator training, certification, counselling and speaking engagements.

-This program is a comprehensive approach to addressing cognitive deficits through cognitive training, aerobic exercise, mindfulness practice and interdisciplinary health tracking.
+This program is a comprehensive approach to addressing cognitive deficits through cognitive training, aerobic exercise, mindfulness practice and holistic health tracking.

 Based on each client’s learning profile, an individualized program of targeted exercises is designed to address four cognitive areas involved in reasoning, memory, executive functioning, attention and planning.